BartMassey/advent-of-code-2016/rust-aoc.p.md

 * Note that memory management really isn't an issue here

+# The Rest Of The Days

+* Kinds of problems: straight puzzles, simulations, brute-force calculations

+* Difficulty from a few minutes to "I don't think I can do this"

+* The theming is nice and keeps it interesting

+* Nice endgame (on Christmas Day!)

 # Programs + Infrastructure = Solution

 * Bunch of related problems means common code